Nicol Raidman: Personal life

 Raidman was married to the entrepreneur, Michael Cherney.
 They have two children together, Michelle and Richard.
 They parted in mid 2019.

 She is close friends with Sara Netanyahu, wife of Israeli politician, Benjamin Netanyahu.

+In July 2025, a grenade was thrown into the premises of her home in Herzliya Pituah and landed in the pool, causing no damage.
+Raidman does not believe that the perpetrator had intentionally targeted her.